rclone/rclone/docs/content/drive.md

  5 | does not allow any access to read or download file content.
    \ "drive.metadata.readonly"
 scope> 1
 ID of the root folder - leave blank normally.
-Fill in to access Backup and Sync folders. root_folder_id>
+Fill in to access "Computers" folders. (see docs). root_folder_id>
 Service Account Credentials JSON file path - needed only if you want use SA instead of interactive login. service_account_file>